RaoufDeveloper/RaoufDeveloper/README.md

-- Hello, i am Abderraouf 👋
+- Hello, i am Abderraouf 👋,
-- I am interested in programming discord bots, and web design
+- I am interested in programming discord bots, and web design,
-- I understand the discord.js library and html and css language
-- I hope to be a successful person and fullstack js developer
+- I hope to be a successful person,
-- Please do not violate the ownership of the posts in this account
 - I'm here to give programmers a first look at their goals, not motivate them to copy and paste.
 All rights belong to me, and violating them puts you in the middle of many problems.